About the course

 The DPIR provides an excellent research environment in which you can pursue your interests beyond the formal demands of the syllabus.

 Many of the academic staff who teach and supervise on the programme also organise extracurricular research seminars for graduate students, such as the Political Theory Research Network, the Research Seminar in Political Theory and the Politics and IR Research Colloquia which take place throughout term.

 The DPIR also hosts a wide range of research centres and programmes which actively seek to develop collaborative research activity via conferences, workshops and other academic events, and which include graduate students in their activities.

 Research centres provide opportunities for you to present your own work in research seminar series and at conferences in the department and beyond.
 The research centres have an established and popular visitors’ programme which has allowed many scholars of international repute to participate in the DPIR’s research activities.

 The department contains around 40 hot desks that any graduate student may use on a casual basis.
-Each desk has one active Ethernet point to which you may connect your laptop once it has been registered with the Manor Road Building’s IT Support Office and which give you access to all of the major social science software packages, including STATA, and to the internet, email, file storage and other facilities.
+Each desk has an internet connection and gives you access to major social science software packages, and to email, file storage and other facilities.

 All students are given access to the DPIR and to the open-plan workspace during working hours and regular users may submit an application for twenty-four hour access, subject to attendance at a health and safety induction.